SICP 5.2.1 – 5.2.3 A Register-Machine Simulator

 With the simulator as written, what will the contents of register

-be when control reachesthere
+abe when control reachesthere?

 Labels are stored in a list in the same order they are given by the

 controller text.
-Given the implementation of lookup-label
+Given the implementation of lookup-label — which

-—, when the same labels appears more than once, the
+uses assoc —, when the same labels appears more than once, the

 first one in the list will be selected.
-So the answer is 3
+So the answer is 3.

 Modify the

-procedure so that the assembler will signal an error if the same label name is used to indicate two different locations.
+extract-labelsprocedure so that the assembler will signal an error if the same label name is used to indicate two different locations.

-Here is a modified version of the extract-labels
+Here is a modified version of the extract-labels method shown in

 footnote 4, page 521 (as opposed to the one in the main text).